jpeccia/jpeccia/README.md

 ### About me

-From an early age, I have always been fascinated by technology, exploring small projects in .lua and Java.

-However, my first in-depth contact with the field came during the technical course in Electronics at IFSP in Sertãozinho, where I developed an interactive chess project using Arduino as part of my final thesis.

-During the course, I also had the opportunity to become a programming tutor, which allowed me not only to expand my knowledge but also to help other students by teaching C and Java, as well as working on some robotics projects.

-Currently, I am pursuing a degree in Computer Science at Descomplica, constantly challenging myself with new projects and courses to enhance my skills.
-My focus is on back-end development, with experience in Java, and I am seeking opportunities that allow me to contribute and continue growing in the field.
+I am a Full Stack Developer specialized in Java and Spring Framework (Spring Boot, Spring Data...) with knowledge in TypeScript, React.js, Golang, and C.

+My first contact with Java was in 2013, when I started experimenting and "editing" existing code for fun.

+Since 2022, I’ve been refining my skills by working on projects and taking courses.
+During my technical electronics course, leveraging my experience as a programming tutor, I initiated an interactive Chess project using Arduino as a final project.
+From early on, I’ve applied a methodology of understanding problems and creating solutions for them.

+As a programming tutor, I taught C and Java to over 80 students in Automation and Electrical Engineering courses.

+Currently, I’m continuing to develop as a Full Stack professional while exploring new areas like Cybersecurity and DevOps, because I believe it’s essential to handle all types of challenges.
+I have extensive knowledge in backend development with REST APIs and microservices.
+I am proficient in tools like Docker and AWS and am pursuing a degree in Computer Science, which I expect to complete in 2026.

+I frequently study and add new projects to my GitHub, always thinking creatively and exploring different approaches to solving problems.

+I believe a developer should be more than a problem-solver; they should learn to enjoy these challenges to bring the best solutions.
+My priority is to fully understand the request, identify the pain points, discover the dream solution, and analyze what has been tried so far.
+With this understanding, I aim to deliver the best solution.

 ### Main skills: